practicalli/clojure/overview/features.md

 ** Input & output with functional programming
 - other fp languages like haskel & Scala use monads to encapsulate data changes whilst appearing stateless to the rest of the program - monads allow us to sneak in impure code into the context of pure code.
 - Clojure doesnt try and enforce functional purity, so any function can include impure code
-- most functoins should be pure though or you loose the benefits of functional programming
+- most functions should be pure though or you loose the benefits of functional programming
 - Clojure encourages minimal state changes / mutable state - so its up to the developer to keep the ratio of mutalble data small
 - Clojure uses reference types to manage threads and mutable state.
 References provide syncronisation of threads without using locks (notoriusly cumbersome).
 See STM